-Acronis Backup Cloud and Acronis Backup Service allow backing up network shares, including shared folders created on a NAS.
+Acronis Cyber Protect Cloud and Acronis Cyber Backup/Protect allow backing up network shares, including shared folders created on a NAS.

 Data snapshot is not available for files that are stored on network shares, and therefore the files that are currently opened for read or write operations are skipped during backup.
 As workaround, if the NAS allows (see requirements), install an agent into the NAS operating system instead of on the machine and enable file-level snapshots in backup options.
 Acronis development team is considering a dedicated agent for Synology/QNAP devices for future releases.